30213 - STRATEGIC MANAGEMENT FOR SMALL AND MEDIUM ENTERPRISES

-Each course block will consist of two types of sessions:
+The course will consist of two types of sessions:

-- Lectures (conceptual: theory and examples): the content of these lectures and pre-reading materials (indicated in syllabus) will be mandatory to work on in-class group assignments for attending students applicative lectures, as well as for the final exam for both attending and non-attending students
+- Lectures (conceptual: theory and examples and guest speaker lectures): the content of these lectures and pre-reading materials (indicated in syllabus) will be mandatory to work on in-class group assignments for attending students applicative lectures, as well as for the final exam for both attending and non-attending students

-- Lectures (applicative): sessions dedicated to the application of theoretical concepts and frameworks discussed in class and described in the pre-reading materials through in-class assignments (in small groups)
+- Lectures (application of theories and concepts: assignments and exercises): sessions dedicated to the application of theoretical concepts and frameworks discussed in class and described in the pre-reading materials through in-class assignments (in small groups)

 To ensure your learning experience, the course will rely on:

-- Exercises, case studies, incidents: during applicative lectures small groups will work on assignments structured around cases, practical examples and guest speakers talks; duration of each assignment/exercise: from 30 to 50 minutes
+- Exercises, case studies, incidents: during applicative lectures small groups will work on assignments structured around cases, practical examples and content of guest speakers talks; duration of each assignment/exercise: circa 45-50 minutes

 - 50% of the grade - “final exam points”.
 The final written exam will consist of multiple choice questions: